Drive Only License

 Frequently Asked Questions

-To increase the security of customer identities, and reduce the opportunity for identity theft, DMV will stop printing Driver License and ID cards in DMV and AAA offices and distributing them from there.
+To increase the security of customer identities, and reduce the opportunity for identity theft, DMV has stopped printing Driver License and ID cards in all of its service locations.
 Instead they will be printed and mailed from a secure central facility.
 You will receive a Temporary Paper Credential (TPC) during your office visit and you can expect to receive your permanent card in the mail within 20 calendar days at the address you provided to DMV.
 For additional Information, please see Central Issuance Frequently Asked Questions.

 How do I know if I am eligible for a Drive Only license?